Oggy107/blockchain/hardhat/hardhat-simple-storage/README.md

 * creating a custom hardhat task in `hardhat.config.js` file
 * creating and running simple test using mocha in `test-deploy.js` file
 * hardhat-gas-reporter plugin
+* **Note**: If using typescript we can use [typechain](https://www.npmjs.com/package/typechain) to add types to our contracts.
+It works with ethersjs, web3js, truffle, hardhat, etc. Our generated contract do not have methods and more specific types. typechain makes types for our contracts from contract abi.